PTSD Meditation: Unlocking the Power of Vedic Mediation for Healing Trauma

 Vedic Meditation and Adaptation Energy

 Vedic Meditation does not require you to concentrate or ‘not think.’
 It allows unprecedented stress release from the body because it’s effortless.
 Thoughts are allowed.
-You simply repeat a meaningless sound, a Bija Mantra given to you by a qualified teacher during the Learn to Meditate course.
+You simply repeat a meaningless sound, a Bija Mantra given to you by a qualified teacher during the Learn to Meditate course

 Your teacher will show you how to let the sound arise in your awareness and drift away effortlessly among your thoughts.
 As the mantra arises, it slowly calms the mind to a very low-excitement state.
 This is the state where the body can release stress.
+This hypo-metabolic state in meditation facilitates the permanent release of embedded stress, making it an effective approach to PTSD symptom relief.

 When practiced for twenty minutes twice each day, Vedic Meditation can help you release stress and gain adaptation energy.
 That’s why many people who experience trauma responses turn to Vedic Meditation for PTSD sufferers.